jrita3111/Docker-Lamp-Rpi/README.md

-#  LAMP stack built with Docker Compose
+#  LAMP stack built with Docker Compose for a Rasberry Pi